sphKoding/Online-Shop-Website/research.md

 4. Is there a significant difference between the pre and post test?
 5. Is there a relationship between the effectiveness of the survey and the scores (spearman raw, )

+### Indent

+references indentation

+Research Congress
+march 10 to 14

+- in 1 day 6 groups

 ## Research Question

 > Research Case